lupswitch/ServerAvailabilityMonitor/README.md

 NotifyReporter reports a problem with a notification on your desktop via `notify-send` command when it's available in your system.

 # Logging
-If logging is enabled, SAM will collect all information about availability of your servers.
-By default, logging is disabled.
-You can enable it by
+SAM supports logging of check results.

+To configure this feature call
 ```sh
 $ monitor report:config log
 ```

-Now restart monitor.

 Logger stores information about availability every hour for every server.
-If any check during a hour fails, all hour will be marked as failed.
+If any check during a hour fails, the whole hour will be marked as failed.

 To see log you can use `log:server` command.
 It supports various filters and selectors.

 Selectors available:
 - Date log: `$ monitor log:server http1`
-  - Available filters: `--day`, `--month` and `--year`.
+  - Available filters: `--day=`, `--month=` and `--year=`.
 If no passed, current values used.
 - Month log: `$ monitor log:server http1 --all-days`
-  - Available filters: `--month` and `--year`.
+  - Available filters: `--month=` and `--year=`.
 If no passed, current values used.
 - Year log: `$ monitor log:server http1 --all-months`
-  - Available filters: `--year`.
+  - Available filters: `--year=`.
 If no passed, current values used.
 - All time log: `$ monitor log:server http1 --all-years`

 Also, all selectors support `-s` option, that will shrink output and decrease width of table.